elateifsara/forum_post_classifier/streamlit_version/README.md

 ## Run locally

 Run `pip install requirements.txt` to install all the needed libraries to run the app.
-Then type in the terminal `streamlit run post_categ.py` that will run the flask API.
+Then type in the terminal `streamlit run post_categ.py` that will run the streamlit app.

 **Note:**
 Make sure you run the model notebook to generate the model files you will need to run the app.